-For all detention basins, a minimum 25-foot wide maintenance strip shall be provided around the entire detention basin.
+For all detention basins to be constructed within residential subdivisions, a minimum 25foot wide maintenance strip shall be provided around the entire detention basin.
 Detention basins located immediately adjacent to a drainage channel with a dedicated right-of-way (ROW) and a maintenance strip wide enough to satisfy channel design criteria may share the adjacent channel maintenance strip.
 The combined total width of the common maintenance strip serving both the channel and detention basin maintenance shall not be less than 30-foot wide under any circumstances.